2Gethr/gthr-website/README.md

 `npm install -g bower`

 You may need to run this with root privileges.
 If you don't have npm...
 Well.
 You should in Web development.
 It's shipped with Node.js anyway.
+You could also need the package 'nodejs-legacy'.

 Then, you can start the Go server in your `localhost:8080` :